eur0pa/DS2Fix64/README.md

 .text:00000001401F4E6F     call    SetNewDurability [ @ +151E90]
 ```

 We'll hook this baby here at its first 5 bytes[7], and jump to our custom naked function (in \_Durability.asm), which will handle the halving of the damage (stored in the **xmm2** registry, set by the previous function at +1F495E).
-This is necessary since inline assembly is not possible in MSVC_x64 and I seem too stupid to use \_\_fastcall without trashing the shit out of every single register x86_64 has to offer.
+This is necessary since inline assembly is not possible in MSVC_x64 and I seem to be too dumb to invoke a \_\_fastcall without trashing the shit out of every single register x86_64 has to offer.
 Thanks, Microsoft.

 We'll just get **xmm2**, halve it and jump back to the trampoline function created by MinHook, where the 5 bytes we overwritten beforehand are stored, then we'll jump into Dark Souls II again and let the game go by its business[8].